saeyslab/nichenetr/vignettes/model_evaluation.md

 Ideally, target genes with high regulatory potential scores for a ligand, should be differentially expressed in response to that ligand.

+For information of all collected ligand treatment datasets, see [Dataset information](evaluation_datasets.xlsx)

 For the sake of simplicity, we exclude in this vignette the ligand-treatment datasets profiling the response to multiple ligands.
 To see how to build a ligand-target model with target predictions for